rydmike/flex_color_picker/README.md

 API reference: [enableTonalPalette](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPicker/enableTonalPalette.html)

-By default, generation of a selected color's new Material 3 tonal palette is disabled, you can enable it by setting `enableTonalPalette` to true.
+By default, generation of a selected color's new Material 3 tonal-palette is disabled.
+You can enable it by setting `enableTonalPalette` to true.

-When you click/select a color in the color picker and tonal palette is enabled, a 13 shade Material 3 tonal palette for the selected color will be generated, always starting with black, tone 0 for the used seed color and ending in white, tone 100.
+When you click/select a color in the color picker and tonal palette is enabled, a 15 shade Material 3 tonal-palette for the selected color will be generated, always starting with black, tone 0 for the used seed color and ending in white, tone 100.

 The official Material 3 Dart library is used to create the tonal palette from any selected color.
 The color you select functions a seed color to generate the tonal palette and might not itself be included and selected in the palette.
-You can of course click on any color in the generated palette to select and pick a color.
+You can, of course, click on any color in the generated palette to select and pick a color.

-Selecting a color in the tonal palette, only selects the color in the palette, it does not update the palette.
-Only when you select a color from the other color sources in the picker, is that color used as key, to seed and generate an updated color palette for the selected color.
+Selecting a color in the tonal palette, only selects the color in the palette; it does not update the palette.
+Only when you select a color from the other color sources in the picker, is that color used as key color, to seed and generate an updated color palette for the selected color.

 For more info on Material 3 Color system, see: